AhmedSamy9821/simple_web_app/README.md

      * GCS assets bucket
      * Logging and monitoring resources
      * VPC and subnet for potential private connections
+     * HTTP Load Balancer with the specified domain pointing to Cloud Run

 4. **Build and deploy app via CI/CD**